mongodb/mongo-c-driver/doc/mongoc_uri_set_option_as_int32.rst

 Sets an individual URI option, after the URI has been parsed from a string.

 Only known options of type int32 can be set.
+Some int32 options, such as :ref:`minHeartbeatFrequencyMS <sdam_uri_options>`, have additional constraints.

 Updates the option in-place if already set, otherwise appends it to the URI's :symbol:`bson:bson_t` of options.

 Returns
 -------

-True if successfully set (the named option is a known option of type int32).
+True if successfully set.